If you’ve ever found yourself with a bottle of moisturizer in your hand wondering if it should go on before or after your sunscreen, you’re not alone.

 Ready to solve the mystery of when to apply which skin care products?
 A good rule of thumb is to work from thinnest consistency to thickest.
 Here are the exact steps to take to apply your skincare products, in order:

-A proper skin care routine starts with a clean slate, and one of the best ways to get a clean slate is to start with a cleansing oil.
+A proper skin care routine starts with a clean slate, and one of the best ways to get a clean slate is to start with a good cleanser.
+One great choice is a cleansing oil.
 Now, it might sound strange to use an oil on your face to cleanse it, but it is a good first step because oil is an extremely effective makeup remover.

 You see – oil attracts oil, so a cleansing oil actually loosens up the makeup on your face so it can be easily removed.